pinnacle-comp/lua-reference/classes/TagHandle.md

 <div class="language-lua"><pre><code>function TagHandle:switch_to()</code></pre></div>

-Activate this tag and deactivate all other ones on the same output.
+Activates this tag and deactivates all other ones on the same output.

 #### Example
 ```lua